jeffhandley/strickland/docs/Forms/form.md

  */
 ```

-## Form Context Props

-### Which Fields to Validate: `form.fields`

-The `form.fields` context prop indicates which field(s) to validate.

-* If `form.fields` is an array of strings, all items are treated as field names
-* If `form.fields` is not supplied, all fields are validated
-* If `form.fields` is an _empty_ array, no fields are validated

-In all cases, the rest of the form validation results will be refreshed, including the `validationErrors` array and the possible `validateAsync` function that captures remaining async validation.

-### Previous Validation Results: `form.validationResults`

-Validation results from earlier validation can be supplied using `form.validationResults`.
-These existing results will be retained, but any fields that are re-validated will be overwritten with their new results.

 ## Async Validation

 Async validation works naturally with the `form` validator.
 Any validator within the form validation can use async validation.
 As is seen with `props` and other composition validators, an async validator within a form will result in a `validateAsync` function on the validation result.